HFan11/basin-statistics-code/README.md

 # Basin-Statistics-Code
-This is the partial code of UIUC CEE 450 HW 3.
+This is the partial code of UIUC CEE 450 HW 3 taught by Prof Siva.